porlowska/work-day-scheduler/README.md

 This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-To access the Daily Planner [follow the link](https://porlowska.github.io/daily-planner/).
+To access the Work Day Scheduler [follow the link](https://porlowska.github.io/daily-planner/).

 You can update each texfiled to add your tasks, and when you press sabe button they will be stored until you delete them.